aspose-ocr/Aspose.OCR-API-References/english/cpp/_index.md

 title: "Aspose.OCR for C++"
 linktitle: "Aspose.OCR for C++"
 articleTitle: "Aspose.OCR for C++"
-description: "Aspose.OCR for C++ provides high‑performance OCR capabilities for C++ applications, enabling accurate text extraction from images and PDFs."
+description: "Aspose.OCR for C++ provides fast, accurate OCR and image preprocessing for C++ applications, supporting multiple languages and document formats."
 type: docs
 weight: 10
 url: /cpp/
 keywords: "Aspose.OCR for C++, Aspose.OCR, Aspose API Reference"
 is_root: true
 ---
-Developers can use the library to recognize printed, handwritten, and barcode text across a wide range of image formats such as JPEG, PNG, TIFF, BMP, and PDF.
-The API provides 23 classes covering input handling, preprocessing filters, image transformations, recognition settings, progress reporting, and result representation.
-This modular organization lets you compose custom OCR pipelines, apply advanced image preprocessing, and retrieve detailed recognition results.
+Developers can use the library to recognize text from scanned documents, receipts, and images, apply custom preprocessing filters, and retrieve detailed recognition results such as bounding boxes and confidence scores.
+The API supports a wide range of languages, Unicode characters, and common image formats including JPEG, PNG, TIFF, and BMP.
+It exposes 23 structs covering input handling, preprocessing filters, image transformations, recognition settings, and result representation, plus 42 global functions for recognition, skew detection, area detection, and license management.

 ## Classes